terrier-org/pyterrier/README.md

 2. `pip install python-terrier`

 ### Windows
-PyTerrier is not available for Windows because [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [isn't available for Windows](https://github.com/cvangysel/pytrec_eval/issues/19).
+PyTerrier is not available for Windows because [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [isn't build on PyPi for Windows](https://github.com/cvangysel/pytrec_eval/issues/19).
 If you can compile & install pytrec_eval youself, it should work fine.

 # Indexing